trust-ethos/ethos-anonymous-reviews/DISCORD_SETUP.md

 🔗 View on BaseScan | 🔗 View on Ethos
 ```

+**Important:** The profile link and preview shows the **person being reviewed** (the target), not the reviewer (who remains anonymous).

 **Features:**
-- 🎨 **Rich Profile Preview**: Discord automatically unfurls the Ethos profile link to show a card with the user's avatar, name, and description
+- 🎨 **Rich Profile Preview**: Discord automatically unfurls the reviewed person's Ethos profile link to show a card with their avatar, name, and description
-- 🎯 **Prominent Profile Link**: The main content includes the profile URL for Discord's auto-preview feature
+- 🎯 **Prominent Profile Link**: The main content includes the target's profile URL for Discord's auto-preview feature
+- 🔒 **Anonymity Preserved**: Only the reviewed person's profile is shown, reviewer remains completely anonymous

 **Color coding:**
 - 🟢 **Green**: Positive reviews